ibm-cloud-docs/apiconnect/creating_apis.md

 ### Testing a LoopBack project
 {: #test_lb_proj}

-To test a LoopBack&reg; project, complete the following steps.
+To test a LoopBack project, complete the following steps.

 1. **Optional**: Make sure that your current working directory is the project top-level directory.
 Enter the following command: